LEGO Logo

 The logo of that time looked like a stylized circle made up of several words: LEGO (center), Billund (top), and Danmark (bottom).
 The first was figured and was on a round white background, and the other two were on the surrounding black stripe.

-Until 1953, another version was in use – in the form of a rectangle with its name, where a white border surrounded each letter.
+Until 1953, another version was in use – a rectangle with its name, with a white border surrounding each letter.
 The background is colorful.

 1953 – 1955